redcartel/cdriveFoundation/unit1/00-Setup/SETUP.md

 * Create a new folder in your Documents or on your Desktop called "Byte"

-* Create a new file in IDLE
+* Create a new file in IDLE and enter:

-* Type in

 ```
 print("hello world")